Criminal Lawyers Geelong | Expert Criminal Solicitors

 Get Court Advice Now

 We recommend booking a one hour conference with your Geelong lawyer before going to court.
-You will get expert advice on what you should do, the likely outcome and any preparation you need to do beforehand.
-You will also get a fixed quote on the cost for you to be represented in Geelong Local Court on the day.
+You will get expert advice on what you should do, the likely outcome, and any preparation you need to do beforehand.
+You will also get a fixed quote on the cost to be represented in Geelong Local Court on the day.

 Geelong Local Court Lawyers

-If you’re using public transport the Geelong Railway station and bus terminal is adjacent to the Geelong Magistrates Court.
-Home of the mighty Geelong Cats and only one hour from Melbourne, Geelong is the second most populated metropolitan area in Victoria with over 185,000 people.
+If you’re using public transport, the Geelong Railway station and bus terminal are adjacent to the Geelong Magistrates Court.
+Home to the mighty Geelong Cats and only one hour from Melbourne, Geelong is Victoria’s second most populated metropolitan area, with over 185,000 people.

 Magistrates Court

 If you have a matter in the Victorian Magistrates Court, Go To Court Lawyers are here to help you.
-Whether you are facing traffic offences, property offences, drug offences, or more serious offences that are likely to be committed to a higher court, our specialist lawyers are available to give you the help you need, when you need it.
+Whether you are facing traffic, property, drug, or more serious offences that are likely to be committed to a higher court, our specialist lawyers are available to give you the help you need when you need it.

 County Court

-If you have a criminal matter in the County Court, contact Go To Court Lawyers today.
-Our experienced and dedicated lawyers will support you through every stage of your court matter, from applying for bail, to analysing the brief of evidence to preparing your matter for trial.
+Contact Go To Court Lawyers today if you have a criminal matter in the County Court, contact Go To Court Lawyers today.
+Our experienced and dedicated lawyers will support you through every stage of your court matter, from applying for bail to analysing the brief of evidence to preparing your matter for trial.

 Supreme Court